aokealy/pokemon/README.md

 - ### Search Bar
   - a dynamic search bar where you can search even with just a letter to find any topic or post that was made on the website.
 - ### Topics

   - created a topics section on the website where users will see a list of topics that are being discussed and has a more feature at the end that will show more topics that are created.

+  ### Recent Activities

+  - recent activities shows the latest comments that were made in a certain topic by showing the time on it.

 ## Design Choices